Homemade Alfredo Sauce

 What pasta goes best with alfredo sauce?

-Fettuccine is the classic choice, but you can use any pasta you prefer, such as penne or bow-tie pasta.
+Fettuccine is traditional, but you can use any pasta shape, such as penne or linguine, that holds the sauce well.

 Conclusion